nopnop2002/Raspberry-mgrx/README.md

 $ fbset -i -fb <device of framebuffer>

 $ export FRAMEBUFFER=<device of framebuffer>
+```

 If you have 320x240 TFT module like ILI9341, it'll be as follows.
-```

-- Case of RPi
+- for Raspberry Pi
 ```
 $ export MGRXDRV="linuxfb gw 320 gh 240 nc 64k"
 $ export FRAMEBUFFER=/dev/fb1